cklapperich/Eidetic/docs/design_doc.md

 # Eidetic - Claude Memory extender

+Eidetic is a more than just an MCP server for claude.

+It's:
+1. an entire SOTA RAG server
+2. an MCP server built on top of that

+1st we need to built an awesome configurable SOTA rag server with an API. then we can build a MCP server on top of it.

 ## Motivation

 I dont like reading files via filesystem and I think the graph memory plugin is bad.